You can apply animations to all widgets, except for Hotspot, and Google Maps.

-Most parameters work the same way for almost all animation types and effects: duration, delay, acceleration, and loop.
-A loop allows your animation to repeat as a cycle or in the reverse mode (when it runs from the end to the start point after the animation finishes).
+Most parameters work the same for almost all animation types and effects: duration, delay, acceleration, and loop.
+A loop allows your animation to repeat as a cycle or in reverse mode (when it runs from the end to the start point after the animation finishes).

 There are also specific parameters that can be applied only to certain animation types:

 - Start when in view, for the animation On Load.
 By default, On Load animations start as soon as a page finishes loading, even if some widgets might not be visible yet.
-Use the Start When in View control to delay an animation until the widget actually appears on your visitor’s screen.
+Use the Start When in View control to delay an animation until the widget appears on your visitor’s screen.